 We consider the problem of querying the existence of hyperedges in hypergraphs.
 More formally, we are given a hypergraph, and we need to answer queries of the form ``does the following set of vertices form a hyperedge in the given hypergraph?''.
 Our aim is to set up data structures based on hashing to answer these queries as fast as possible.
 We propose an adaptation of a well-known perfect hashing approach for the problem at hand.
-We analyze the space and run time complexity of the proposed approach, and experimentally compare it with the state of the art hashing-based solutions.
-Experiments demonstrate that the proposed approach has shorter query response time than the other considered alternatives, while having the shortest or the second shortest construction time.
+We analyze the space and run time complexity of the proposed approach, and experimentally compare it with the state-of-the-art hashing-based solutions.
+Experiments demonstrate the efficiency of the proposed approach with respect to the state-of-the-art.

 Proceedings of SEA2 2019, Kalamata, Greece, June 24–29, pp. 248–-265, 2019Paper Tech.
 Rep. bibtex codes

 The problem of finding a maximum cardinality matching in a d-partite, d-uniform hypergraph is an important problem in combinatorial optimization and has been theoretically analyzed.
 We first generalize some graph matching heuristics for this problem.
 We then propose a novel heuristic based on tensor scaling to extend the matching via judicious hyperedge selections.
 Experiments on random, synthetic and real-life hypergraphs show that this new heuristic is highly practical and superior to the others on finding a matching with large cardinality.

 28th European Symposium on Algorithms (ESA 2020), Pisa, Italy., September 7--11, pp. 76:1--76:23, 2020Paper Tech.
 Rep. bibtex codes